Africanized bee: Queen management

-In areas where Africanized honey bees are well established, bought and pre-fertilized (i.e. mated) European queens can be used to maintain a hive's European genetics and behavior.
+In areas where Africanized honey bees are well established, bought and pre-fertilized (i.e., mated) European queens can be used to maintain a hive's European genetics and behavior.
 However, this practice can be expensive, since these queens must be bought and shipped from breeder apiaries in areas completely free of Africanized honey bees, such as the northern U.S. states or Hawaii.
-As such, this is generally not practical for most commercial beekeepers outside the U.S., and it is one of the main reasons why Central and South American beekeepers have had to learn to manage and work with the existing Africanized honey bee.
+As such, this is generally impractical for most commercial beekeepers outside the U.S., and it is one of the main reasons Central and South American beekeepers have had to learn to manage and work with the existing Africanized honey bee.
 Any effort to crossbreed virgin European queens with Africanized drones will result in the offspring exhibiting Africanized traits; only 26 swarms escaped in 1957, and nearly 60 years later there does not appear to be a noticeable lessening of the typical Africanized characteristics.

 Gentleness

 A Puerto Rican Africanized Bee, using its proboscis.

 Not all Africanized honey bee hives display the typical hyper-defensive behavior, which may provide bee breeders a point to begin breeding a gentler stock (gAHBs).
-Work has been done in Brazil towards this end, but in order to maintain these traits, it is necessary to develop a queen breeding and mating facility in order to requeen colonies and to prevent reintroduction of unwanted genes or characteristics through unintended crossbreeding with feral colonies.
-In Puerto Rico, some bee colonies are already beginning to show more gentle behavior.
-This is believed to be because the more gentle bees contain genetic material that is more similar to the European honey bee, although they also contain Africanized honey bee material.
+Work has been done in Brazil towards this end.
+Still, to maintain these traits, it is necessary to develop a queen-breeding and mating facility to requeen colonies and prevent the reintroduction of unwanted genes or characteristics through unintended crossbreeding with feral colonies.
+In Puerto Rico, some bee colonies are already showing gentler behavior.
+This is believed to be because the gentler bees contain genetic material more similar to that of the European honey bee, although they also contain Africanized honey bee material.
 This degree of aggressiveness is surprisingly almost unrelated to individual genetics – instead being almost entirely determined by the entire hive's proportion of aggression genetics.

 Safety

-While bee incidents are much less common than they were during the first wave of Africanized honey bee colonization, this can be largely attributed to modified and improved bee management techniques.
-Prominent among these are locating bee-yards much farther away from human habitation, creating barriers to keep livestock at enough of a distance to prevent interaction, and education of the general public to teach them how to properly react when feral colonies are encountered and what resources to contact.
+While bee incidents are much less common than during the first wave of Africanized honey bee colonization, this is largely due to improved bee management techniques.
+Prominent among these are locating bee-yards much farther from human habitation, creating barriers to keep livestock at a sufficient distance to prevent interaction, and educating the general public on how to properly react when feral colonies are encountered and which resources to contact.
 The Africanized honey bee is now considered the honey bee of choice for beekeeping in Brazil.